-This page tells you what clinical negligence is.
+This section tells you what clinical negligence is.
 It explains the difference between a clinical negligence claim and making a complaint.
 There is also information about how you can get legal funding for claims.
 This section is for adults affected by mental illness in England and their loved ones and carers.
 It’s also for anyone else interested in the subject.

-- Clinical negligence is when healthcare professionals physically or mentally hurt you because of the standard of health care they gave you.
+- Clinical negligence is when healthcare professionals cause physical or mental harm to you because of the poor standard of care they give you.

-- Proving clinical negligence is difficult.
+- Proving clinical negligence can be difficult.
 You should get legal advice if you think you have a claim.

 - If you want an apology, or other outcome, you can think about making a formal complaint.